AgnostiqHQ/covalent-azurebatch-plugin/README.md

 This is an example of how a workflow can be constructed to use the Azure Batch executor.
 In the example, we train a Support Vector Machine (SVM) and use an instance of the executor to execute the `train_svm` electron.
 Note that we also require [DepsPip](https://covalent.readthedocs.io/en/latest/concepts/concepts.html#depspip) which will be required to execute the electrons.

+Note that currently at the present moment DepsPip is not supported for the Azure Batch Executor.

 ```python
 from numpy.random import permutation
 from sklearn import svm, datasets